JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notes.md

 Provides a visual platform for users to interact with.
 A UI can be as simple or a terminal, but can also be a fully customised screen with pointers, windows, menus and icons.

 ### Networking
+Interfacing to other computers with WiFi and cables.

 ### Interupts